KatherineMichel/church-website-and-marketing-on-a-budget/research_and_design_sprint.md

 Phone call to prospective user

-Follow up email with link to non-disclosure agreement to sign and request to prospective user to reply to confirm
+Follow up email with request to prospective user to reply to confirm; Optionally, include a link to a non-disclosure agreement to sign

 Non-disclosure agreement

 Example confirmation email

-Example non-disclosure agreement
+Google Ventures example non-disclosure agreement

 Example interview guide